Wrapping Up 2025

 2025, for me, is a year of purging and resetting.
 Not only because I finally got rid of 90% of my old stuff, but also because I feel like I am restarting again, in a good way though.

-I’ve had my heart and mind set on specific goals and deadlines, and so far, I’d like to think I’m kind of on track.
+For 2025, I’ve had my heart and mind set on specific goals and deadlines, and so far, I’d like to think I’m kind of on track.
 That said, I’m not hell-bent on pressuring myself.
 I try to take everything one day at a time and allow things to unfold at their own pace.

 VISITED JAPAN (for the nth time), SIQUIJOR, AND TAIWAN (again!)